-Link building can be a time consuming task so anything that provides a helping hand will soon become another weapon in the SEO armoury.
-Advanced search operators are a fancy way of filtering search results to look for link building opportunities, below are some of my favourites:
+Link building can be a time consuming task so anything that provides a helping hand will soon become another weapon in the SEO armory.
+Advanced search operators are a fancy way of filtering search results to look for link building opportunities.

 Guest blogging is a great way of getting some links, a great way to start is by getting yourself an outreach list.
 These operators will help you find relevant sites that already publish guest posts: (keyword “guest post”), (keyword “guest blog”), (keyword “guest posting”), (keyword “guest blogging”), (keyword “submit post”), (keyword “write for us”), (keyword “submit an article”), (keyword “submit article”), (keyword “contribute”, (keyword “suggest”).

 White papers are another great way to build links, once you have the content you can use search operators to help you in finding places for publication: (keyword “submit whitepaper”), (keyword “add whitepaper”), (keyword “post whitepaper”), (keyword “submit white paper”),